What Is Tinnitus?

 - Quit smoking.

-- Melatonin may with disturbed sleep due to tinnitus.
+- Melatonin may help those who suffer with tinnitus, particularly those with disturbed sleep due to tinnitus.

 - Successful behavioral and cognitive therapies include retraining therapy, masking, and behavioral therapy.

 Some cases of tinnitus may be prevented by avoiding damage to hearing.
 The following slides discuss ways to protect yourself from noise-related tinnitus.